AAVVIronAlex/MP4-to-MOV/README.md

 ## How to use

-Download or clone the .sh file to the directory your video is stored in, use the `cd` command to do that.
+Download or clone and then go the .sh file to the directory your video is stored in, use the `cd` command to do that.
 When at the location in the termninal simply type `./mp4_to_mov_converter.sh` in the terminal.

 This might take some time depending on the speed of your computer.